Alberta Williams King: Family tragedies, 1968–1969

-Assassination
+Death

-Alberta King was shot and killed on June 30, 1974, aged 69, by Marcus Wayne Chenault, a 23-year-old Black man from Ohio who had adopted the theology of the Black Hebrew Israelites.
-Chenault's mentor, Hananiah Israel of Cincinnati, castigated Black civil rights activists and Black church leaders as being evil and deceptive, but claimed in interviews not to have advocated violence.
-Chenault did not draw any such distinction, and first decided to assassinate Rev. Jesse Jackson in Chicago, but canceled the plan at the last minute.
+Alberta King was shot and killed on June 30, 1974, age 70, by Marcus Wayne Chenault, a 23-year-old Black man from Ohio.
+Chenault's mentor, Hananiah E. Israel, a Black Hebrew Israelite preacher who rejected the New Testament, castigated Black civil rights activists and church leaders as being evil and deceptive, but claimed in interviews not to have advocated violence.

-Two weeks later he set out for Atlanta, where he shot Alberta King with two handguns as she sat at the organ of the Ebenezer Baptist Church.
+Chenault first decided to assassinate Rev. Jesse Jackson in Chicago, but cancelled the plan at the last minute.
+Two weeks later, he set out for Atlanta, where he shot Alberta King with two handguns as she sat at the organ of the Ebenezer Baptist Church.
+While Alberta was playing "The Lord's Prayer" on the church organ, Chenault stood up and yelled, "You are serving a false god," and fired his gun at her.

 Chenault said that he shot King because "all Christians are my enemies," and claimed that he had decided that Black ministers were a menace to Black people.
 He said his original target had been Martin Luther King Sr., but he had decided to shoot King's wife instead because she was near him.
 He also killed one of the church's deacons, Edward Boykin, in the attack and wounded retired schoolteacher Jimmie Mitchell in the neck.

 King and Boykin were rushed to the nearby Grady Memorial Hospital.
 Officials announced King was "barely alive" when she arrived at the hospital.
 Boykin was pronounced dead on arrival.
-King died shortly afterward from a gunshot wound to the right of her head.
+King died shortly afterward from a gunshot wound to the right side of her head.

 Alberta King was interred at the South-View Cemetery in Atlanta.
 Martin Luther King Sr. died of a heart attack on November 11, 1984, and was interred next to her.

-Assassin's conviction
+Conviction

 Chenault was convicted of first-degree murder and sentenced to death.
 The sentence was upheld on appeal.
 He was later resentenced to life in prison, partially as a result of the King family's opposition to the death penalty.
 On August 3, 1995, he suffered a stroke, and was taken to a hospital.
-On August 19, he died aged 44 from complications from his stroke.
+On August 19, 1995, he died at 44 from complications from the stroke.